And Other Things in the Studio

 Everyone is going nuts over Breyer shrinking the popular Alborozo mold for the Stablemate line.
 As a fan of everything mini, I am 100% behind this trend, although maybe not so much for the unicorn approach.

 But that's okay; I'm a customizer.
-Off with this horn!
+The horn easily came off.

 The sign of a productive and creative day is always a messy studio.
 Think tornado messy.
 This weekend, that mess extended from my studio room and into the garage.
 With the addition of collaged references (gotta love copies of Arabian Horse Life and Arabian Horse Times) it certainly looks like I am taking over the garage where I airbrush.